lukso-network/LIPs/LSPs/LSP-9-Vault.md

 [ERC165] interface id: `0x8c1d44f6`

+_This interface id can be used to detect Vault contracts._

-_This interface id is the XOR of ERC725Y, ERC725X, LSP1-UniversalReceiver, to allow detection of Vaults._
+_This `bytes4` interface id is calculated as the XOR of the function selectors from the following interface standards: ERC725Y, ERC725X, LSP1-UniversalReceiver and ClaimOwnership._

 Every contract that supports the LSP9 standard SHOULD implement: